Professionalization: Physicians

 The invention of the stethoscope in 1816 made auscultation and percussion regularly employed to help in the physical diagnosis process.
 Diagnose and treatment now had to be based on science.
 The rise of hospitals facilitated physical diagnoses.
 That being said, patients were often reluctant to undergo physical diagnosis, especially with the rise of new medical instruments being used.
 In fact, manuals were written to help physicians gain knowledge on proper “patient etiquette” and gain their consent to perform certain procedures.
 Society had a hard time accepting the procedures required for the routine physical examination and its necessity.
 It was more interested in the cure and treatment effectiveness of the diagnosis.

-The industrialization in the late nineteenth century resulted in a demand for physicians.
+The industrialization in the late 19th century resulted in a demand for physicians.
 In Canada, the industrializing towns and cities of the Maritimes gave plenty of opportunities for their physicians to show their skills as emerging professionals.
 For example, medical doctors were needed to inspect tenement housing, and sanitary conditions of factories and schools.
 Doctors were needed to promote public and personal hygiene to reduce disease transmission.

 Medical failures often hampered the reputation of these physicians which made their status as professionals harder to implement and make the general population accept them as this.
 Not to mention over-crowding eventually became a problem. the profession called on the government for help especially in the last quarter of the 19th century.
 Restriction on who could get in medical schools, and higher demands on their education were put in place.
 As well, greater attentions to their professional ethics were among the strategies employed to distinguish themselves as high status professionals.
 Physicians also pressured the government for better attention to the health of its citizens.
 For example, the recollection of data of the births and deaths which it had stopped doing in the Maritimes in 1877.
 Provincial medical boards, allowance of registration for practice across all provinces, better schools, protection against the unlicensed physicians and unskilled persons, were some other actions taken.

 Although medical techniques did approve in the nineteenth century, attempts to deny rights for the other competing professions in the health field made it seem like medical doctors wanted to monopolize medical care and seek their own interests rather the public welfare.